7th Street Active Transportation Corridor Study

 DISASTER on 7th Street!!!!!

-by Natalie M, 5 months ago
+by Natalie M, over 1 year ago

 The public had no say in 4th and 5th street fiasco - now the 7th street circus...
 We are not a 15-minute city nor do I want to become one..
 Put the brakes on- why can't the roads we have be maintained instead of the wasted hard earned tax dollars on projects that only server a FEW..
 Get real and pull your heads out...
 I will not shop downtown nor use 7th period..
 DONE with inept city planners & transportation , city council, employees whipping up nonsense.